avito-tech/Mixbox/README.md

 This library includes some code copypasted from other libraries.
 Sometimes it is a single file, some times it is because we need conditional compilation built in in sources to prevent linking the code in release builds.

-- EarlGrey (every source file contains `EarlGrey` substring somewhere).
-[License is here (Apache)](Docs/EarlGreyLicense/LICENSE), [original repo is here](https://github.com/google/EarlGrey).
-It is visibility checker, setting up accessibility, etc.
+- **EarlGrey** (every source file that used `EarlGrey` contains `EarlGrey` substring somewhere).
+[License is here (Apache)](Docs/EarlGreyLicense/LICENSE).
+It is visibility checker, setting up accessibility, etc. **Original repo:** <https://github.com/google/EarlGrey>
-- [AnyCodable](Frameworks/AnyCodable). `#if` clauses were added.
+- [**AnyCodable**](Frameworks/AnyCodable). `#if` clauses were added. **Original repo:** <https://github.com/Flight-School/AnyCodable>
-- SBTUITestTunnel.
+- **SBTUITestTunnel**.
 There was a bug with web views with versions newer than 3.0.6.
 Then several years later we experienced flakiness when building it.
 The fix was very primitive - copypaste everything to avoid problems.
-We could have dive deeper, but there is a plan to use native solution for IPC in the future, so we didn't bother.
-Original repo: <https://github.com/Subito-it/SBTUITestTunnel>
+We could have dive deeper, but there is a plan to use native solution for IPC in the future, so we didn't bother. **Original repo:** <https://github.com/Subito-it/SBTUITestTunnel>
+- [**CocoaImageHashing**](Frameworks/CocoaImageHashing).
+We needed a fix that can't be merged due to backward compatibility (<https://github.com/ameingast/cocoaimagehashing/pull/13>), we don't need backward compatibility, so we use copypasted code. **Original repo:** <https://github.com/ameingast/cocoaimagehashing>

 ## Other docs